Assumptions of Randomness in Cosmology Models

-What seems relevant here, is that the observed data, unlike generic quantum states, can be reliably copied, preserved, transmitted, etc. For this an observer needs some sophistication, access to mechanisms for error-correction, self-preservation, etc.\footnote {requiring free energy flow: thus gravity, as its ultimate source, may play a role for observers, even if not via Plank mass.} Such features are readily present in life.
+What seems relevant here, is that the observed data, unlike generic quantum states, can be reliably copied, preserved, transmitted, etc. For this an observer needs some sophistication, access to mechanisms for error-correction, self-preservation, etc. (This requires free energy flow: so gravity, its ultimate source, may play a role for observers, even if not via Planck~mass.
+To enter a mixed state, observers need to discard parts of the system.
+Thus they consume free energy and expel heat to some horizon: cosmological or black hole, or some such.
+This generates entropy, both of the observer and of the horizon if taken separately, though entropy formulas for those horizons are often used somewhat confusingly.\footnote {When a neutron star collapses into a black hole, its mass changes little, radius shrinks twice or so, but its Bekenstein-Hawking entropy upper bound (= area) grows by 20 orders of magnitude, approaching the combined entropy of all neutron stars in the universe.
+This sounds strange.
+The collapse is unitary, so black hole v.Neumann entropy is bounded by the entropies of the collapsed star and emitted entangled radiation.

+This is $O(m^{1.5})$ for black holes of the irreducible mass $m$ (= radius/2), and is observable, not speculative.\\ (Ordinary matter cannot have entropy $r^{1.5}$ within radius $o(r)$ in Planck units: by Pauli exclusion for fermions,\\ Stefan-Boltzmann energy density for photons, Schwarzschild radius limit, etc.)

+The $4\pi\;m^2$ bound is inspired by the GR area monotonicity theorem (holds even locally).
+I do not know if GR in asymptotically flat vacuum has global counterexamples to a stronger monotonicity with $m^{1.5}$ replacing $m^2$.\\ The coarse-grained bound $m^2$ assumes the actual state is randomly chosen among all possible states consistent with the remaining observables.
+This is plainly false, though the state is speculated to become random in $10^{67}$ years by radiating $m^2$ Hawking quanta entangled with it.
+(Assuming black hole radiates, has temperature, and it is $1/m$.) }) Such features are readily present in life.
 Our world is in a state that harbors life, however mysterious is life's origin.
 The present living creatures developed by evolution.
-But for evolution even to start, it needs systems fully capable of copying themselves, along with accumulated random mutations.
+But to start, the evolution needs systems capable of copying themselves, along with~accumulated random mutations.
 The first such systems could not be produced by evolution, so must appear spontaneously.
 The minimal complexity $C$ of such systems may be significant, and the chance $P$ of their spontaneous generation too tiny: $1/P$, exponential in $C$, exceeding cosmological scales.

 If so, how to deal with these tiny probabilities?
-It may be that the laws of physics are fine-tuned to boost them.\footnote {I avoid the popular but unclear term ``Anthropic principle.''
-(As was said ``To discover a land means to look upon it with the eyes of a European, preferably British.''
-Is fluent English required for being fully Anthropic? :-) I assume for observers only the seemingly relevant abovementioned ``copyright'' for observed data.
-I even ignore another frequently assumed aspect -- the free will.
+It may be that the laws of physics are fine-tuned to boost them.
+But it may be that this fine-tuning requires high complexity of such fine-tuned laws, which just transfers the tiny probability issue from live systems to laws of physics.